FinalVossler/Root-Front-Host/README.md

 - Add the nothing to show in the orders' page when the user has no orders
 - Build the nothing to show component for the cart: import { GiIsland } from "react-icons/gi";

+- In integration tests, set the return of each call to the ReturnType of the corresponding controller method (to avoid silent failing tests when the controller contract is changed)
 - Write an integration test for when we delete a parent entity and have a random child entity assigned as the new parent.
 - Write an integration test for generating variations
 - Write an integration test for updating an entity by (1) someone who isn't an owner and then someone who is an owner (2)